 Moreover, the Joy-Cons can attach to both sides of the console to support handheld style play.
 They can also be used individually or used to provide a traditional home console form by connecting to a grip accessory.
 Meanwhile, the Nintendo Switch Pro Controller is a traditional game controller much like the GameCube’s one.
 Being an eighth-gen console, Nintendo Switch competed against Sony’s PlayStation 4 and Microsoft’s Xbox One.

-A main reason for Switch sales is attributed to the sales of Nintendo’s first-party titles for the console.
+This huge success is attributed to the sales of Nintendo’s first-party titles for the console.
 The six exclusive games include Mario Kart 8 Deluxe, Super Mario Odyssey, Super Smash Bros Ultimate, Animal Crossing: New Horizons, Pokemon Sword and Shield, The Legend of Zelda: Breath of the Wild, Splatoon 2.

 Other notable games available include Resident Evil, NBA, The Elder Scrolls, Assassin’s Creed, FIFA, Final Fantasy, and more.
 There are over 3100 games available on the Switch.